ReadAlongs/Studio-Web/README.md

    may be different from the production build.

-   In this case, the web-component is being served on port 3333, but the Studio-Web app just ignores that and uses the copy provided by `nx serve Studio-Web` instead.
+   In this case, the web-component is being served on port 3333, but the Studio-Web app just ignores that and uses the copy provided by `nx serve studio-web` instead.

 ### Testing